re-mote-sensing/re-mote/RyanTyrrell19/Notes/Turtle_Trackers_Breakdown.md

 # GPS Fix Time

-With the ability to store aiding data such as almanac, ephemeris, position, RTC, etc. the TTFF can be reduced significantly.
-However,knowing how long to keep the GPS running to collect this data while also not wasting power is difficult.
+With the ability to store aiding data such as almanac, ephemeris, position, RTC, etc., the TTFF can be reduced significantly.
+However, knowing how long to keep the GPS running to collect this data while also not wasting power is difficult.
 The following is a possible implementation to optimize TTFF and current consumption:

 * The GPS originally runs for 12.5 minutes to collect all almanac data (this is assuming this data can be stored and **guaranteed** to not be deleted.